lukesanantonio/PongPlusMore/README.md

    on my TV.
    - It would be pretty cool to work with the Wii remote tilt function.
    - Joystick/Controller support is a must.
-   - What the hell, why not have it run in a console, while playing against a friend, I don't discriminate.
+   - What the hell, why not have it run in a terminal, while playing against a friend, I don't discriminate.

 Roadmap